M4S 068: What Is a Home Invasion?

 Now, some of you may be saying, “Brian, you’re making a very bold statement when you say that Merriam-Webster and its definition of what is a home invasion are wrong.”
 After all, Merriam-Webster has been defining the English language since 1828!
 That’s almost 200-years of definitions.

-To understand why Merriam Webster’s definition of what a home invasion, is wrong, we need to deconstruct its definition.
+To understand why Merriam Webster’s definition of a home invasion is wrong, we need to deconstruct its definition.
 Again, the Merriam-Webster definition of home invasion is, “The crime of entering a dwelling and committing or with intent to commit a crime (as assault) while armed and while another is lawfully present.”

 For this purpose, I’m going to assume that we can all agree that Merriam-Webster’s definition of what a home is, is correct.

 Merriam-Webster defines the word home as: “One’s place of residence.
 The social unit formed by a family living together.”
 So, home is both the physical structure of where we live, and it also has the greater meaning of our family living together.
 That’s something special and worth protecting.

 Next, Merriam-Webster defines “invasion” as “An act of invading.
 The incoming or spread of something usually hurtful.”
 Even more to the point, Merriam-Webster’s definition of “invade” is “to conquest or plunder.
 To encroach upon.
 To affect injuriously and progressively.”